orcfax/docs/docs/project-catalyst/f12-economic-model.md

-implementing the software responsible for consensus and staking is unknown at this time, the current cost of running a mainnet node within the Orcfax federated network is approximately 200 USD per month, which should serve as a basic understanding of costs for network participants; its important to understand that this approximation of cost is an estimate and may not reflect the total cost of participation for validators.
+implementing the software responsible for consensus and staking is unknown at this time, the current cost of running a mainnet node within the Orcfax federated network is approximately 200 USD per month, which should serve as a basic understanding of costs for network participants; it's important to understand that this approximation of cost is an estimate and may not reflect the total cost of participation for validators.